jeff6942016/entra-identity-platform/azure-ciem-least-privilege/README.md

 **Finding:** `storage-user` held **Contributor at `rg-it`** when the job was only to manage storage.
 Contributor grants full management of every resource type in the group, including the Key Vault and the Log Analytics workspace.

 **Remediation:** authored a **least-privilege custom role** (`Storage Operator (custom)`) scoped to storage actions and blob data actions only, and replaced the Contributor assignment with it.

+**Why this fix:** No built-in role matched "manage storage only," so Contributor was the lazy over-grant.
+A custom role scoped to storage actions is the precise answer, and authoring it shows that least privilege sometimes means defining the role that should have existed rather than settling for the nearest built-in.

 <details>
 <summary>Evidence</summary>